Skip to main content

 })

-.then(searchBlock) // emits component items
+.step(searchBlock) // emits component items

-.then(analyzeBlock) // emits more component items
+.step(analyzeBlock) // emits more component items

-.then(summarizeBlock); // emits the final summary
+.step(summarizeBlock); // emits the final summary

 The framework emits a container item when the sequencer starts executing.
 Every item emitted by child blocks carries an ownedBy tag pointing back to this container.
 On the client, your container renderer receives all owned items and decides how to display them: